-Reappointment: Regular Instructor Appointments
+Reappointment: Regular Instructor Non-Tenure Track Appointments

 C60 Definition.
-Faculty members on regular instructor appointments are evaluated annually to determine whether or not they will be reappointed for another year.
+Faculty members on regular -non-tenure trackinstructor appointments (see C10) are evaluated annually to determine whether or not they will be reappointed for another year.
 These faculty members must be explicitly informed in writing of a decision not to renew their appointments in accordance with The Standards of Notice of Non-Reappointment.
-(See Appendix A.)
+(See Appendix AC162.3.)